 The Pre-Approval process is an approach in which employees are allowed to make decisions in predefined situations without asking for approval first.
-Management receives information about made action later on.
+The management receives information about the action later on.

 A pre-approval could be given:

-This process can be a first safe step to distribute decision making towards lower levels.
+This process can be a safe step in distributing decision making to lower levels.

 There are two significant factors needed to make the pre-approval process work:

-We all know that failures can and will happen.
-However, it is essential that leadership trusts their employees and that mistakes will not be punished.
-Otherwise, employees will not have the courage to decide on their own again.
+We should all know that failures can and will happen.
+However, it is essential that the leadership trusts their employees and that mistakes will not be punished, but rather the employees will be encouraged to learn from them.
+Otherwise, employees will not have the courage to decide and try on their own again.

-This is the hardest step for a lot of managers — dare to try.
-If doubts and uncertainties are too high, have a trial period of a few weeks in which the pre-approval process gets tested.
+That is the hardest step for many managers — dare to try.
+If doubts and uncertainties are too high, have a trial period for a few weeks in which the pre-approval process gets tested.

 Why should companies implement such an approach?

-It is of course not always possible to distribute every decision making towards lower levels.
+It is, of course, not always possible to distribute every decision making towards lower levels.
 Management and employees likewise have to get used to such changes.
 With more decision-making power comes more responsibility, for which not every employee feels ready.
-Additionally, not every manager feels immediately comfortable to let go of control.
+Additionally, not every manager feels immediately comfortable letting go of control.

-As a result, this pre-approval process is an excellent first step to start.
-Employees have the choice to choose if they ask for approval first or not, and management still receives all the information.
-In the beginning, a pre-approval can be granted for a few topics only and be extended as confidence increases.
+To summarize, this pre-approval process is an excellent first step to start.
+Employees can choose whether they ask for approval first or not, and the management still receives all the information.
+In the beginning, a pre-approval can be granted for a few topics only and then be extended as confidence increases.